Before you dive in, here’s an audio recording of this post if you prefer to listen than read.

-You’re at a party—and, if you’re anything like me, hovering around the perimeter—observing social interactions unfold.
+You’re at a party, and if you’re an introvert like me, hovering around the perimeter observing social interactions unfold.

 Then, the worst happens.